-ICPE34 - DIGITAL IMAGE PROCESSING
+ICPE40 - DIGITAL IMAGE PROCESSING

-- 1. To introduce the fundamentals of image processing. - 2.
-To introduce to the various image processing techniques. - 3.
-To impart knowledge on the design and realization of various image processing applications.
+- 1. To introduce the fundamentals of image processing - 2.
+To introduce to the concept of image restoration and reconstructions - 3.
+To introduce the concepts of image segmentation and compressions - 4.
+To impart knowledge on the design and realization of various image processing algorithms.